pragma-/pbot/doc/Registry.md

 To dump the entire registry, use `regfind -showvalues .*`.

 ### regsetmeta
-`regsetmeta` sets the meta-data values for a specific registry key.
-See [registry meta-data list](#metadata-list).
+`regsetmeta` sets the metadata values for a specific registry key.
+See [registry metadata list](#metadata-list).

 If you omit the `<key>` argument, it will list all the defined keys and values for the registry item.
 If you specify `<key>` but omit `<value>`, it will show the value for that specific key.

 Usage: `regsetmeta <section>.<item> [key [value]]`

-For example, this directly sets the `value` meta-data key of `irc.botnick`.
+For example, this directly sets the `value` metadata key of `irc.botnick`.

      <pragma-> !regsetmeta irc.botnick value candide
              * PBot changed nick to candide